rafaelgreca/e2e-mlops-project/README.md

 4. (OPTIONAL) Use the script included within the **data** folder to download both datasets (one for testing and the other for training and verifying the model).
 You can run that from your study environment as well.

+5. In order to save both Dockerfiles (for the development and production environments) in Docker Hub, you need to set up your `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets in the repository's settings (`Settings > Secrets and Variables > Actions`).

-5. Use the following command to install the pre-commit package manager:
+6. Use the following command to install the pre-commit package manager:

 ```bash
 pip install pre-commit
 ```

-6. Activate pre-commit using the following command:
+7. Activate pre-commit using the following command:

 ```bash
 pre-commit install